marquee/static-sdk/docs/Compiler.md

 instead of full pages.
 For example, to do search, the compiler can make by-word indexes of the content using certain fields; the client then performs the same word normalization, requests the corresponding `<word>.json` files, and generates the result list.
+Proper search can also be accomplished with a search API endpoint, such as the one provided by the Marquee content platform.